 8am: I meet my old school-friend Dani Church who rows the Southwold Ferry, two to three times a week for a walk or a run around Southwold harbour, promanade and old railway track.
 It is a fantastic run and it keeps us fit and happy.
-We will have a coffee and breakfast at the Southwold Harbour cafe.
+We will have a coffee and breakfast at the Southwold Harbour cafe or have a coffee on the boat.
 I keep my camera in my pocket and my sketchbook in my bag so if I need to sketch the boats or the seagulls, I can.
 In the Spring, I will stay on the ferry boat for another hour or so, just beacuse it is so magical and I get some of my best ideas on the Ferry boat!
-My family home is in Ferry Road Southwold so I spent my childhood down the harbour and it is my favourite place to be.
-I met my partner Marc down the harbour as he used to paint in one of the old fishing huts
+My family home was in Ferry Road Southwold, my bedroom overlooked the dunes and so I spent my childhood down the beach and harbour and it is my favourite place to be.
+I met my partner Marc who is a painter, down the harbour as he used to paint in one of the old fishing huts.

-10am to 2pm: A quick shower and I am in my studio ready to work.
+11am to 8pm: I am in my studio ready to work.
 I mess about for a bit first, sorting out my music and my paints and picking up canvases and working out what I have to do next.
 My studio is now an old squash club, complete with four squash courts, converted changing rooms and the mens urinals which is now my office!
 It is pretty perfect.
 We just painted everything white and got on with working.
 The space is great as it allows me to work in several large spaces and work on several projects at the same time.
 I have a ceramics studio (Squash court A) and a screenprinting studio (Squash court B) but I am mainly in my painting studio, (Squash court C)

 2pm I will sometimes stop for a late Lunch, mainly prawns from the harbour and an avocado, depending on how I am getting on.
 If all is going well, I will just stop for a quick coffee and carry on.
 I am at my apsoulute happiest when I am working.
 Even if I am struggling with whatever I am working on, I just like being in my studio and being surrounded by colour and pattern and new ideas.
 Rarely is a new painting better than I imagined, most of the time it never matches the vision that I had in my mind, but that is what makes me get up and want to do it all over again the next day, just better.
 If I am working towards an exhibition of ceramics and paintings I will go between the two studios throughout the day, checking on the kiln and the different stages of the ceramic making process.
 If I am working on a large sculptural installation I will call in some extra help and have another old school friend come in and help me organise and manage my time so I get everything finished to deadlines.

 9/12pm I have sketchbooks, books, laptops and lists surrounded by my chair in the evenings.
-Marc and I will watch telly or play records and I will potter about when I need to, I can turn the kiln on or check on a painting or work untill 3am with Queen on full blast if I want to and no one will mind.
-(The walls are two foot brick thick and act as perfect installation against sound!)
+Marc and I will watch a film or play records and I will potter about when I need to, I can turn the kiln on or check on a painting or work untill 3am with Queen on full blast if I want to and no one will mind.